RVN91/MicroMorph/README.md

 Shape:
 * Convexity, convex area, solidity, equivalent circle diameter, circularity, compactness, aspect ratio, Feret ratio, fiber length, fiber curl, average fiber diameter, fiber elongation

-FAN is written in C-idiomatic style C++ code with little use of C++ features (pretty much just std::vector).
+MicroMorph is written in C-idiomatic style C++ code with little use of C++ features (pretty much just std::vector).
 Any external libraries are statically linked and the only dependencies are the Microsoft runtime distributables and OpenGL libraries.

 ## Usage

-Run FAN.exe.
+Run MicroMorph.exe.
 An unfinished documentation is avaialble in the "documentation.odf" with an explanation of the most critical features.

 ## Algorithms